connexcs/docs/docs/customer/customer.md

 Search for **Customer** information by adding a query in the **Search** text field and clicking the search icon or pressing **`Enter`**.

 ### Editing Customers

+## Managing Customers
+Open a Customer Card by clicking their name from the Customer Management screen.

 Access the Customer Card by clicking their name in the customer list, then **Edit Customer**.
 The screen that opens is the same as the New Customer screen, with information already populated.
 Edit any field then click **`Save`**.
 For all field details, see **[Adding Customers](../customer/#adding-customers)**.
 Additional details are below: